vars1ty/Linux-Fixes/README.md

 You may wanna pass this to `/etc/environment` though so you don't have to export the variable yourself constantly.
 ## Cursor Themes not applying in Flatpak applications
-I don't know if this is a Wayland-specific issue, but I have only encountered it on Wayland, hence why it's here.
-***
 1. Open up Flatseal
 2. Press `All Applications`
 3. In `Other files` add in `/home/YOUR_USERNAME/.icons`